lu7did/OrangeThunder/README.md

 This library is used to allow the implementation of a virtual serial port enabling the operation thru CAT commands from a program executing in the same machine (i.e. WSJTX or FLDIGI) and with some modifications from a different machine.

-### F5OEO's librpitx
+### F5OEO's librpitx/rpitx

-A modified version of librpitx (iqdmasync.h) is contained in this package and needed to successfully compile the proyect.
+The F5OEO's librpitx library (iqdmasync.cpp/h) component is used and it's required to operate the program.
+Also, the sendiq program from F5OEO is also used to implement the usb transceiver.

 ### PixiePi